epage/epage.github.io/blog/dev/pr-style.md

 *Example commits:*
 ![test and fix commits in PR]({{site.base_url}}/talks/contrib-test-fix-split.png)

-*Only text change in the above "fix" commit:*
+*Only test change in the above "fix" commit:*
 ![impact of fix on tests]({{site.base_url}}/talks/contrib-test-after.png)

 This applies the concept of "a picture is worth a thousand words" to your PR.